romnata/cool_tde_lab/README.md

 Run the program in the "main.py".
 To add a star or to update the scene press "T".
 To start the disruption press "D".
-After entering BH and Star parameters press "Submit" (you will see the successfully added information in the terminal), then make the Vizualization window active, and press "T" & "D".
+After entering BH and Star parameters press "Submit" (you will see the successfully added information in the terminal), then make the Vizualization window active, and press "T" & then "D".
 (repeat after each new adjustment)